 - Increase the heat to medium and add the ground beef and pork.
 Stirring as the meat is cooking to break up the pieces.
 Once the meat has browned turned the heat up to high and add the wine.

-- Cook until the alcohol has evaporated and the liquid has evaporated.
+- Cook until the alcohol has evaporated (about 20-30 seconds) and the liquid has evaporated.
 Decrease the heat to medium/low and add the tomato paste, puree, salt, pepper and bay leaf.
 Gradually decrease the heat to the lowest setting cover and let simmer for three hours (the mixture should not boil).
+Stir occasionally.

 - After the time has passed remove the bay leaf and add the milk, heat thoroughly for a couple of minutes.
 Serve over cooked pasta.
 Enjoy!